Facts About Minerals That You May Have Forgotten

 Underground Mining in Loulo Mali

 Used to mine valuable minerals and ores, underground mining is more dangerous than surface mining and involves harrowing into the ground to extract the minerals and ores.
-This method of mining minerals is very different form surface mining.
-Contrary to the popular belief, underground mining is used to mine a lot more than coal.
+This method of mining minerals is very different from surface mining.
+Contrary to popular belief, underground mining is used to mine a lot more than coal.
 For example, underground mining is the best way to access gold deposits.
 When mineral deposits are buried so deep that extracting them with surface mining is simply not possible, companies use underground mining.

 There you have it—the ways of extracting and processing minerals.
 Using the aforementioned information, companies can choose the mining method that suits them best.